-This is true regardless of whether your clients aren’t thrilled with you as an Accountants in Miami or they think you are the greatest gift in their lives.
-The fact is, your clients’ overall level of happiness with you is central to your ability to fend off competitors and grow your business rapidly.
+This is true regardless of whether your clients are not thrilled with you as Accountants in Miami, or they think you are the greatest gift in their lives.
+The fact is your clients’ overall level of happiness with you is central to your ability to fend off competitors and grow your business rapidly.

 Client satisfaction is very much on the minds of many Accountants in Miami.
 In my firm’s recent advisor survey, we learned that 71.4% of Accountants in Miami are “very or extremely concerned” about boosting client satisfaction.
-In fact, this concern was one of the most important ones cited by Accountants in Miami – the only two concerns deemed more important were delivering high-quality products and services, and significantly growing assets.
+That matches with a similar study by the AICPA.
+This concern was one of the most important ones cited by Accountants in Miami – the only two concerns deemed more important were delivering high-quality products and services, and significantly growing assets.

 WHAT MATTERS MOST TO ACCOUNTANTS IN MIAMI

-Even though we find that while many Accountants in Miami are concerned with boosting satisfaction among their clients, they often don’t know what to do to make it happen.
-To ensure thoroughly satisfied clients, first understand exactly what clients really need.
+Even though we find that while many Accountants in Miami are concerned with boosting satisfaction among their clients, they often do not know what to do to make it happen.
+To ensure thoroughly satisfied clients, first, understand exactly what clients need.
 The base of any great advisor-client relationship is the level of relationship satisfaction a client feels.
 The way clients feel about their overall relationship with you is more important than even the level of satisfaction they feel about your service and your investment performance.

-In general, if clients are unhappy with an Accountants in Miami performance but pleased with their relationship with you, they’ll likely remain with you.
+In general, if clients are unhappy with an Accountant’s in Miami performance but pleased with their relationship with you, they will likely remain with you.
 A strong relationship will likewise help smooth out administrative bumps.

 Relationship satisfaction requires strong, ongoing personal interactions between you and your clients.
 There are several drivers of high levels of client relationship satisfaction:

-1. Hustle.
+- Hustle.
 The key to high marks here is reliability.
 When you make a promise, keep it, and keep it on time.
-Set a goal of providing perfect service, with plenty of attention to details.
+Set a goal of providing perfect service, with plenty of attention to detail.
 Researchers have found that nearly two-thirds of very satisfied clients see their Accountants in Miami as being perfectionists, compared with less than 7% of very dissatisfied clients.

-4. Active communication.
+- Active communication.
 Your clients want to be kept informed not just about their portfolios and financial progress, but also about important changes at your firm and with your staff.
-Don’t let your clients hear about personnel changes from competing Accountants in Miami – this is the type of negative surprise you want to avoid.
+Do not let your clients hear about personnel changes from competing Accountants in Miami – this is the type of negative surprise you want to avoid.

-Very satisfied clients scored their Accountants in Miami well in this area, with 77.9% believing their advisors provide information in a timely manner; 75.3% acknowledge their advisors’ efforts to give regular briefings.
-As can be expected, very dissatisfied clients scored their advisors poorly, with just 19.4% feeling that they received timely information.
+Very satisfied clients scored their Accountants in Miami well in this area, with 77.9% believing their advisors provide information promptly; 75.3% acknowledge their advisors’ efforts to give regular briefings.
+As can be expected, very dissatisfied clients scored their advisors poorly, with just 19.4% feel that they received timely information.

-6. Client focus.
+- Client focus.
 Affluent clients generally care about having you focus on their needs.
-You have to be able to convey the sense to each client that you are striving to understand his or her unique needs and provide individual solutions.
+You must be able to convey the sense to each client that you are striving to understand his or her unique needs and provide individual solutions.
 Specifically, 75.7% of satisfied clients felt their Accountants in Miami made a significant effort to understand their unique needs, compared with only 25.8% of dissatisfied clients.